Published at

 I could now go into the details of this topic and describe what makes a proper tail call but Lucas and Jeremy did this already way better than I could.
 So in case this is also new to you I highly recommend checking out the talk and the article.

-Side note: at the time of writing proper tail calls are only supported by Safari and Webkit browsers.
+Side note: proper tail calls (PTC) and tail call optimization are only supported by Safari and Webkit browsers.*

 Related Topics